 Wellama | Barangaroo Cutaway | 2019

-‘Wellama’ is a word that means ‘to come back’ in the local Indigenous language.
-This 10-minute looped audio-visual artwork by Alison Page and Nik Lachajczak is a celebration of ritual, ceremony and story practised on Country since time immemorial.
-Commissioned for the entrance to the Cutaway in Barangaroo Reserve, it welcomes visitors to Gadigal Country and pays respect to the Traditional Custodians of the land.
+‘Wellama’ means ‘to come back’ and is a 10-minute looped audio-visual artwork by Alison Page and Nik Lachajczak that is a celebration of ritual, ceremony and story practised on Country since time immemorial.
+Commissioned as a permanent work for the entrance to the Cutaway in Barangaroo Reserve, it welcomes visitors to Gadigal Country and pays respect to the Traditional Custodians of the land.

 The film and the concept around it is about a loop, so the film itself doesn’t have any beginning, middle, or end and it plays with the Aboriginal notion of time, the idea that time is cyclical, that 65,000 years exists right here, right now.